Quantitative statistical properties of two-dimensional partially hyperbolic systems: Preliminary estimates

-where in the last line we used our choice of $\bbc$. \end{proof} \begin{oss} From now on we will use $\Gamma$ to denote $\Gamma_r(\bbc)$ where $\bbc$ is defined in Corollary \ref{cor:stable_curves_inv} and has thus the stated invariance property.
-As it clear from the proof of the above Corollary, the hypothesis of Lemma \ref{lem stable vertic curves} suffice to guarantee the backward invariance of the central curves for a SVPH system with the choice $\bbc=\chi_u^{-\varpi_{\bar n, \chi_u}}$ .
-However, in order to obtain the results of Section \ref{sec:8}, we need the sharper choice for $\bbc$ given in \eqref{eq:cgamma-l2}, which is possible provided we require extra assumptions on $F$: conditions \eqref{eq:eps-cond} and \eqref{eq:condition-hatn}.
-In Section \ref{section:proof of thm check ass} we show that our class of maps satisfy these conditions. \end{oss} To make the statements of the results more fluid, it is convenient to introduce the following notation for a SVPH which also satisfies conditions \eqref{eq:eps-cond} and \eqref{eq:condition-hatn}, . \begin{defn} The map $F$ will be call a SVPH$^{\,\sharp}$ if it is a SVPH and it satisfies conditions \eqref{eq:eps-cond} and \eqref{eq:condition-hatn} of Lemma \ref{lem stable vertic curves_sharp}. \end{defn}
+\end{proof} \begin{oss} From now on we will use $\Gamma$ to denote $\Gamma_r(\bbc)$ where $\bbc$ is defined in Corollary \ref{cor:stable_curves_inv} and has thus the stated invariance property.
+As it clear from the proof of the above Corollary, the hypothesis of Lemma \ref{lem stable vertic curves} suffice to guarantee the backward invariance of the central curves for a SVPH system with the choice $\bbc=\chi_u^{-\varpi_{\bar n, \chi_u}}$. \end{oss}

 The above results tell us that the space of admissible central curves is stable under backward iteration of the map.
 Arguing as above, but forward in time (see \cite[Lemma 3.2]{Tsu 2}), it can be proven that the space of admissible unstable curves is stable under the iteration of $F^n$, for $n$ greater than $\bar{n}$.
 In particular, if $\eta:I\to \mathbb{T}^2$ is an admissible unstable curve, and $\eta_n$ is the image of $\eta$ under $F^n$, then there exists a diffeomorphism $p_{n,\eta}=:p_n$ such that